axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ## Examples

-Basic configuration for all the examples:
+Basic configuration for all examples:

 ```bash
 # Common variables